 Congressman Carlos Rejala and Senator Fernando Silva Facetti are trying to regulate Bitcoin, and a new bill is going to be proposed to Paraguay’s government tomorrow.
-According to Decrypt, that gained access to a leaked copy of the draft, the law will require registration of crypto assets with the country’s Undersecretariat of State Taxation.

-“It is important that companies can register these products within their accounting so that they can have their real valuation, additionally [it] helps to optimize the tax collection of this industry, finally giving traceability of what is produced in the country facilitating its tracking by supervisory authorities.”Leaked draft
+“It is important that companies can register these products within their accounting so that they can have their real valuation.
+Additionally [it] helps to optimize the tax collection of this industry.
+Finally giving traceability of what is produced in the country facilitating its tracking by supervisory authorities.”Leaked draft

 The bill also includes regulations for cryptocurrency mining.
-This activity must be seen as an industrial one and should be under the purview of the Ministry of Industry and Commerce.
+This activity must be seen as an industrial one.
+And should be under the purview of the Ministry of Industry and Commerce.
 Trading made through exchange platforms was also mentioned in the draft.
 Each party of the peer-to-peer marketplace will have to register as regulated subjects.

 “The purpose of this draft law is to establish legal certainty, financial and fiscal in the businesses derived from the production and commercialization of virtual assets.”Leaked draft

 Paraguay is following El Salvador’s steps that last month became the first country in the world to adopt bitcoin as legal tender.

 The president of El Salvador announced in June that the law will come into effect on September 7.
 Everyone who will download the Chivo e-wallet from elsalvador.com will get $30 of bitcoin.
 The amount will be sent to each user after their identity gets verified through the app’s face recognition software.
 The feature was presented by El Salvador’s president Nayib Bukele in June.